 Hanoi Opera House is the favorite destination whenever visitors have an opportunity to visit the capital.
 It was erected by the French colonial administration between 1901 and 1911.
 It was modeled on the style of the Paris Opera.

-Behind the stage are the management room; 18 make-up rooms, the rehearsal room, and the meeting hall.
+Behind the stage are the management room, 18 make-up rooms, the rehearsal room, and the meeting hall.
 During the colonial period, the opera house depended on touring artists performing French and Italian repertoire for a mainly French audience.
-It also hosted many significant historical events associated with the August Revolution and the early years of Viet Nam Democratic Republic.
+It also hosted many significant historical events associated with the August Revolution and the early years of the Viet Nam Democratic Republic.

 Flag Tower of Hanoi

-Flag Tower of HanoiHanoi Flag Tower is a national historical and cultural relic, built in 1805 and completed in 1912, on the southern part of Thang Long Imperial Citadel.
-Through many ups and downs of history, this unique architectural work has become a historical witness, witnessing the nation’s great transformations.
+Hanoi Flag Tower is a national historical and cultural relic, built in 1805 and completed in 1912, on the southern part of Thang Long Imperial Citadel.
+Through many ups and downs of history, this unique architectural work has become a historical witness,

-The architecture of the flag towner includes 3 base levels and a column body, over 41m high.
-Overall, the flag tower consists of stacked prisms, shrinking and gradually increasing from bottom to top.
-That balanced layout creates straight, strong, steady lines, very harmonious and elegant, doesn’t feel heavy at all.
-Inside, there is a staircase of 54 steps that spirals up to the top.
-The top of the tower is formed into an octagonal floor, with 8 doors corresponding to 8 sides.
-In the middle of the floor is a tall, round pillar where placed the flag pole.
-Atop the Hanoi Flag Tower always has a red flag with a five-pointed yellow star.
-This tower represent as a symbol of glory and pride of the nation, the independent of Vietnam.
+The architecture of the flag tower includes 3 base levels and a column body, over 41m high.
+Overall, the flag tower consists of stacked prisms that gradually shrink and then increase from bottom to top.
+That balanced layout creates straight, strong, steady lines, very harmonious and elegant, and doesn’t feel heavy at all.
+Inside, there is a 54-step staircase that spirals up to the top.

 Museums